collective/collective.xkey/README.rst

         collective.xkey

 and then running ``bin/buildout``.
 Upon running up your instance, you may see the new header.
-No further setup for specific Plone sites is required.
+No need to install this add-on for your Plone site.

 On the **Varnish** side, you need to update the configuration file (e.g. ``/etc/varnish/default.vcl``)::